 The revised MOU continues the framework for providing security in DOE schools and addresses the role of school administrators, SSA and NYPD in maintaining a safe and secure school environment; emphasizes the school’s primary role in addressing student misconduct; defines the circumstances for when school staff should contact SSA to address student misconduct; provides for training of SSA and NYPD officers, including in de-escalation; includes procedures for when and how NYPD can question students on school property; includes expectations regarding when an arrest or summons can be issued with the least restraint necessary; and provides for use of diversionary or alternatives to arrest or the issuing of a summons.

-PARENT NOTIFICATION
+PARENT NOTIFICATION - THREATS OR ACTS OF VIOLENCE

 The threat to commit or the actual commission of an act of violence at a school affects an entire school community.
 In the event of threats or acts of violence, school officials are prepared to contact the appropriate law enforcement agencies (as set forth above).
-The Executive Director will employ the use of school specific notification systems to alert parents and the school community of specific emergencies occurring at the school.
+The Executive Director or his/her designee will employ the use of school specific notification systems to alert parents and the school community of specific emergencies occurring at the school.
 At Bridge Prep, this system is our school wide system, SchoolInfo.
 Additionally, pursuant to Chancellor’s Regulation A-415 parents, staff, and elected officials may voluntarily subscribe to receive emergency notifications through electronic text messages, phone calls, and/or electronic mail through NotifyNYC.

 BUILDING-LEVEL SCHOOL SAFETY PLAN

 Pursuant to Chancellor’s Regulation A-414, every school on a DOE campus/building must establish a School Safety Committee for developing a building-level school safety plan.
 As set forth in each school safety plan, every school is required to establish a Chain of Command and multiple teams, including, a Building Response Team and a Crisis Team, and to designate administrative staff, who coordinate the school’s response in emergency situations.
-As noted above, this plan was created and established in collaboration with other schools in our building, operated by the New York City Department of Education (“NYC DOE”)
+As noted above, this plan was created and established in collaboration with other schools in our building, operated by the New York City Department of Education (“NYC DOE”) and is also shared with members of our campus council, which includes representatives from other organizations and schools located on the campus.

 The plan also describes, among other things, the school’s building entry and visitor control procedures; security assignments and schedules; intruder procedures; emergency communications systems, including the names and telephone numbers of appropriate law enforcement personnel; missing student protocol; procedures for responding to door alarms; and evacuation procedures for all students, including those with limited mobility.
 Each plan describes the Building Response Team’s roles and training to address all emergency response protocols for students and staff.
 Each building level plan establishes the protocols for responding to emergency situations, such as hazmat spills, intruders, bomb threats, hostage-taking or shooting, including whether to evacuate, shelter-in, or lockdown.
 Building level plans are consistent with a safety plan template developed by the NYC DOE’s Office of Safety and Youth Development (OSYD) and must be updated annually.
 Building level safety information that can be shared with staff and families is available, upon request, from the Executive Director.
 Pursuant to state education law, building level emergency response plans must be confidential and must not be disclosed.